MultiPong/MultiPong/backend/README.md

 ## Development
 1. Clone the repository
 2. CD into the backend directory
-3. Create a virtual environment (currently based on Python 3.12)
+3. Create a virtual environment
+    - currently based on Python 3.12
 4. Install the requirements via `pip install -r requirements.txt`
 5. Run the server via `python manage.py runserver`
+    - Make sure you're in the `pong_backend` directory

 ## Contributing
 As you contribute please remember to:
-- Update requirements.txt with any new dependencies (`pip freeze -r requirements.txt`)
+- Update requirements.txt with any new dependencies
+    - via `pip freeze -r requirements.txt`
 - Update the `README.md` with any new instructions or changes to the project
 - Update the `.gitignore` with any new files that should not be tracked